Ghost Hunt, Leicester Castle Leicester

 Ghost Hunt, Leicester Castle Leicester - past events

-This is the first time that paranormal investigators have been able to investigate 11thcentury Leicester Castle, where Chaucer and Richard III stayed, and later – as the city’s crown court – heard some of the most shocking crimes to be tried.
+EXCLUSIVE to Haunted Heritage.
+This is our second time here to investigate 11thcentury Leicester Castle, where Chaucer and Richard III stayed, and later – as the city’s crown court – heard some of the most shocking crimes to be tried.
+On our first visit we was not disappointed!
+Cell doors shutting on their own, dark shadows seen by guests, K2 equipment off the scales… it doesn’t get better then this!

 Turn yourself from an armchair ghost hunter to the real thing on this exclusive paranormal investigation at Leicester Castle, scene of the city’s executions, trials and imprisonment.
 Limited Tickets available.